jlmayfield/jlmayfield.github.io/teaching/comp161.md

 permalink: /teaching/COMP161/
 ---

-Until the curriculum change for Fall of 2019, COMP161 acted as a transitional course.
+Until a curriculum change in Fall 2019, COMP161 acted as a transitional course.
-It took students from the functional style of [COMP160](/teaching/COMP160/) to the more imperative, object-oriented style of [COMP220](/teaching/COMP220/).
+It took students from the functional style of [COMP160](/teaching/COMP160/) to the more imperative, object-oriented style of COMP220.
 In it's final form, students were also introduced to Python in preparation for the new Python-based introductory sequence.

 #### Past Offerings